Newsletter | Monday, October 24th 2016

 Otto, the self-driving vehicle company owned by Uber, announced its prototype had successfully hauled 51,7444 cans of Budweiser from Fort Collins to Colorado Springs, in a 120-mile journey (here’s a video to see for yourself).
-To be clear, there was still a professional driver in the truck to activate the system’s autonomous drive mode and navigate the vehicle onto Interstate 25.
-Though once on the highway, the driver was able to lazily kick back (maybe even catch a few Z’s) and let the truck do the rest of the work.
+To be clear, there was still a professional driver in the truck.
+His purpose was to activate the system’s autonomous drive mode and navigate the vehicle onto Interstate 25.
+Though once on the highway, the driver was able to lazily kick back (maybe even catch a few Z’s).
+From there, he let the truck do the rest of the work.

 So, how do these “self-driving” trucks actually work?

 To “see” the road, the system uses a high-precision camera that sits above the windshield.
 A radar connects to the bumper, allowing it to follow other vehicles and maintain an appropriate distance between them.
 Three LIDAR laser detection units, mounted in the cab and on the trailer, detect things like lane lines, speed limit signs, and stop signs.
-The data from all five sensors is fed and processed into an array of computers that control the actual movement of the truck – its speed, steering, transmission and brakes.
+The data from all five sensors is fed and processed into an array of computers that control the movement.
+Its speed, steering, transmission and brakes are all monitored.